To help you choose between Stripe vs. Paddle vs. FastSpring, this guide explores:

 FastSpring

-FastSpring provides a wide variety of subscription management options built specifically for SaaS companies.
+FastSpring provides a wide variety of subscription management options built specifically for SaaS and other digital product companies.

 Plus, most of these options can be set up without writing any code.
 For example, you can set up:

-• Automatic weekly, monthly, or yearly recurring billing.
+- Automatic weekly, monthly, yearly, or custom recurring billing.

-For example, the Reserve Bank of India (RBI) has very specific regulations regarding recurring payments.
-At the time of writing, the RBI limits automatic recurring payments to ₹15,000 (approximately $180).
+For example, the Reserve Bank of India (RBI) limits most automatic recurring payments to ₹15,000 (approximately US$180).
 If a payment is over that amount, the customer must approve each transaction manually.
-You also have to file an official mandate with the RBI that outlines the procedures you have in place to ensure compliance.
-If you don’t file a mandate or have customers manually approve large transactions, you could face heavy fines or be prevented from selling to customers in India.
+You also have to file an official mandate with the RBI that outlines the procedures you have in place to ensure compliance — or face heavy fines or be prevented from selling to customers in India.

 FastSpring customers don’t have to worry about this because we take on transaction liability for you.